 The author is fully responsible for the content of the article, the truth of the facts, quotes, dates, etc.

 Articles shoul be sent to an official e-mail: firstname.lastname@example.org

 Information about the payment for the publication of articles in the collection of scientific works “History pages”

 Payment for the publication of articles: one computer page – 50 UAH.
 When calculating, proceed from the parameters specified in the requirements for the design of scientific articles.

 Payment is made after the confirmation of the publication of the article in the collection.

 Please notify the editorial staff about payment by sending a scanned receipt of payment.

-For the convenience of payment, the PrivatBank card is also used at the amount of 5168 7551 0976 0260, which is registered on the person of Iurii Perga.
+For the convenience of payment, the PrivatBank card is also used by number of 4149 6090 0228 0123, which is registered on the person of Iurii Perga.